logicmonitor/lm-data-sdk-go/README.md

 |   LM_BEARER_TOKEN    |	BearerToken while using Bearer authentication.|

 ### Metrics Ingestion:
-For metrics ingestion, user must create an object of ResourceInput, DataSourceInput, InstanceInput and DataPointInput by passing relevant metric and attribute values to the struct fields using package `github.com/logicmonitor/lm-data-sdk-go/model`.
+For metrics ingestion, user must create an object of `ResourceInput`, `DataSourceInput`, `InstanceInput` and `DataPointInput` by passing relevant metric and attribute values to the struct fields using package `github.com/logicmonitor/lm-data-sdk-go/model`.

+Initialize metric ingest by calling `NewLMMetricIngest`.

+#### Options:

-Initialize metric ingest by calling NewLMMetricIngest.
-If user wants to enable batching, pass an option `WithMetricBatchingEnabled(batchinterval)` to NewLMMetricIngest() function call.
+- If user wants to enable batching, user can pass an option `WithMetricBatchingEnabled(batchinterval)` to NewLMMetricIngest() function call.

+- Number of requests for metrics per minute can be controlled using `WithRateLimit(requestCount int)`.

+#### Example:

 For exporting metrics to LM platform, call SendMetrics by passing all the attributes as input parameters.

     // fill the values